rdonka/PASTaUserGuide/docs/functiondocumentation.md

 # Transient Analysis Functions
 ## findTransients
 Main function to detect and quantify transient events in whole session data streams.
-Users must input the raw data structure containing the data stream, a field with threshold values for transient inclusion, and the sampling rate of the stream. *findTransients* will output a new data structure (*transientdata*) with any user specified fields from the original data structure, and the field *'transientquantification'* containing quantification variables for each detected transient event.
+Users must input the raw data structure containing the data stream, a field with threshold values for transient inclusion, and the name of the field with the sampling rate of the stream. *findTransients* will output a new data structure (*transientdata*) with any user specified fields from the original data structure, and the field *'transientquantification'* containing quantification variables for each detected transient event.

 The *findTransients* function will set default values for transient detection and quantification parameters not specific as optional inputs.
 Optional inputs can be specified to modify transient detection parameters.
 See the user guide section [Transient Analysis](https://rdonka.github.io/PASTaUserGuide/userguide/transientanalysis/) for more details.